Paul-Austin-Oswego-CSC480-HCI521/-OZ-CSC-480-HCI-521-Fall-2025-Public/Documentation/Requirements/Sprint3 Creating Kudos Page Requirements.md

 #### General Page Requirements:
 * The Kudo creation process must take place within a dedicated page.
-* The system shall only provide input fields for: Message, Recipient, Card Design, and an Anonymous checkbox.
+* The system shall only provide input fields for: Message, Recipient, and Card Design.
 No other input fields are needed at this time.
 * Created Kudo cards should not be stored as image files; the system shall reconstruct each card from the information in the database when needed.
 * The system must store all cards in the database indefinitely.
 * The page must have a button to return to the homepage, which discards the user’s selections when pressed.